cloud-gov/cg-site/content/docs/getting-started/accounts.md

 If you were invited with an email address that isn't part of an agency with single-sign-on authentication to cloud.gov, you have a cloud.gov account.

 {{% govcloud %}}

-In the GovCloud environment, your cloud.gov account requires multi-factor authentication.
+Your cloud.gov account requires multi-factor authentication.
 To log into the system, you need two "factors" -- something you know (your password) and something you have on your person (your smartphone).

 When you log in to cloud.gov via a web browser, select the `cloud.gov` provider as shown here: